bhaktitud/personal-blog/content/blog/array-in-javascript.md

 }
 ```

-Assuming that you are already know how to use `for statement` the code simply wants to extract the value based on their `index i`, we can use the either the length of `scoreList` or `studentList` since they have the same length and related to each other.
+Assuming that you are already know how to use `for statement` the code simply wants to extract the value based on their `index i`, we can use either the length of `scoreList` or `studentList` since they have the same length and related to each other.
 Finally, we log the result to the console and it should look like this:

 ```
 score name